Controlling energy delivery with bistable nanostructures: Discussion

-Interestingly, Fig.~\ref{fig:quality}\textsf{F} shows that for the weakest binding energy we study ($\epsilon=10\,\kT$, light green data in Fig.~\ref{fig:quality}), there is no transition state that directly connects the closed-closed complex to the open-open complex, similar to the dark green pathway connecting states \textcircled{\textsf{ 4}} and \textcircled{\textsf{ 5}} in Fig.~\ref{fig:mechanism_explainer}\textsf{I}.
-Nevertheless, Fig.~\ref{fig:quality}\textsf{F} shows that individual trajectories can still connect these states by traversing along contour lines, which allows the mechanism to be effective.
+Interestingly, Fig.~\ref{fig:quality}\textsf{I} shows that for the system with parameters $\theta_2$ (orange data in Fig.~\ref{fig:quality}) at $\epsilon=10\,\kT$, there is no transition state that directly connects the closed-closed complex to the open-open complex, similar to the purple pathway connecting states \textcircled{\textsf{ 4}} and \textcircled{\textsf{ 5}} in Fig.~\ref{fig:mechanism_explainer}\textsf{I}.
+Nevertheless, Fig.~\ref{fig:quality}\textsf{I} shows that individual trajectories can still connect these states by traversing along contour lines, which allows the mechanism to be effective.
 This demonstrates the perils of the state-based model, which is not equipped to predict such trajectories.
-Therefore, we expect that trajectory-based optimization approaches, such as those in Refs~\cite{bolh23,han25}, are required to optimize the behavior in this regime.
+Therefore, we expect that trajectory-based optimization approaches, such as those in Refs.~\cite{bolh23,han25}, are required to optimize the behavior in this regime.

+While our mechanism focuses on two-state nanostructures, each with high- and low-energy states, other paradigms for energy delivery exist.
+For example, one could replace our Machine nanostructure with two rigid structures that one wishes to actively dissociate.
+This could be achieved with our mechanism, and the similarity between the dissociation of a dimer and the elongation of a two-state dimer is discussed in Ref.~\cite{chat25}.
+Furthermore, Albaugh and Gingrich~\cite{alba22} developed a model molecular motor where a particle exits a cage, lowering the total free energy while biasing a cyclic reaction.

-Our mechanism is complementary to recent work by Chatzittofi \etal~\cite{chat25}, who demonstrated a momentum-based mechanism for fueled enzymatic behavior.
+Our mechanism is also complementary to recent work by Chatzittofi \etal~\cite{chat25}, who demonstrated a momentum-based mechanism for fueled enzymatic behavior.
 The key distinction is that our mechanism inhibits unwanted energy dissipation in the Source by kinetically protecting the meta-stable charged state, whereas the fueled enzyme in Ref.~\cite{chat25} undergoes a continuous downhill cycle whether or not it is attached to a substrate molecule.
 The price we pay for this efficiency and control is more restrictive requirements on the energy profiles.
-Additionally, our mechanism follows a low-energy relaxation pathway that does not rely on momentum, and the energy profiles we consider are explicit functions of the structures' conformation (dimer length) rather than a separate internal variable as in Ref.~\cite{chat25}.
+Furthermore, the energy profiles we consider are explicit functions of the structures' conformation (dimer length), meaning we can fully describe the coupled reaction without implicit internal variables, as in Ref.~\cite{chat25}.
+Thus, while Chatzittofi \emph{et al.} describe a catalyzed coupled reaction, $\text{E} + \Sc + \Mu \to \text{E} + \Su + \Mc$, with an implicit description of the ``Source'' and a kinetic-based mechanism, we provide a fully explicit description of a spontaneous coupled reaction, $\Sc + \Mu \to \Su + \Mc$ that can function in the overdamped regime.
+Together, these results form a powerful foundation for the \textit{de novo} design of controlled energy transduction.